-You can apply to QCAT for a hearing to dispute a proposed tenancy database listing, or seek removal of an existing listing.
-All tenancy database applications are urgent QCAT applications.
-You can apply under the following sections of the Act:
+You can apply to the Tribunal for a hearing to dispute a proposed tenancy database listing or seek removal of an existing listing.
+All tenancy database applications are urgent Tribunal applications.
+You can apply under the following sections of the Act.

-Application about proposed listing (section 462)
+Application about proposed listing

-If you are notified about a proposed listing on a tenancy database, and you believe the listing would be unlawful or unjust, you can apply to QCAT for an order that the listing not be made.
+If you are notified about a proposed listing on a tenancy database, and you believe the listing would be unlawful or unjust, you can apply to the Tribunal for an order that the listing not be made.

-Application about breach of listing rules (section 460)
+Application about breach of listing rules

-If a listing is not for a lawful reason set out in the Act, you can apply to QCAT to request an order that the listing be removed.
-You must apply within six (6) months of becoming aware of your listing.
+If a listing is not for a lawful reason set out in the Act, you can apply to the Tribunal to request an order that the listing be removed.
+You must apply within six months of becoming aware of your listing.

-Application about personal information held (section 461)
+Application about personal information held

 If the listing is inaccurate, incomplete, ambiguous, out of date, or unjust in the circumstances, you can seek an order that the listing be amended or removed.
 You will need evidence to support your case.
-There is no time limit to apply to QCAT to dispute these kinds of listings.
+There is no time limit to apply to the Tribunal to dispute these kinds of listings.